bergesinstitute/graf-method/book-5-unit-4.md

 *Lo que* equivale a *what* cuando se refiere a una idea:

+💂 *Lo que* is equivalent to *what* when referring to an idea:

 *This is what I said. ✒ Esto es lo que dije.*

 *I hope you don't tell me what I already know. ✒ Espero que no me digas lo que ya sé.*

-# Tiempos compuestos en modo subjuntivo
+# Tiempos compuestos en modo subjuntivo (compound tenses in the subjunctive mood)

 ## Pretérito perfecto compuesto de subjuntivo